Summer 2008

 Open our Hearts

-Many have admiration for those they perceive above themselves.
-They aspire to reach higher, improve themselves and innovate.
+Many holler people have admiration for those they perceive above themselves.
+They aspire to reach higher, improve themselves and prosper.
 Admirable but, when close and on an equal level with some disadvantaged, certain folk tend to distance themselves from those without.
 They view the poor below themselves, turning away and ignoring.
 Those that have a little more, pity, ridicule and project onto those less fortunate saying - seek upward-ness.
 How can they, without your help?
 We all know this.
-Living in a rural environment we need to support each other as our ancestors who settled this land did.
-We are all interconnected and should open our hearts to this.
+Living in a rural environment we need to support each other as our ancestors did who settled this land.
+We are all interconnected.
 We are all kin.
 If we see this as our personal reality many problems and differences will begin to diminish.

 Basho, 1644-1694, Japanese Poet